GridTools/concepts/GTScript-Parallel-model.md

         b[i, j, k] = 2 * a[i, j, k]
 ```

 where `parfor` means that there is no guarantee of the order in which the iteration is performed.
-Additionally, the following restrictions apply:

-- No self-assignments if `i != 0` or `j != 0`

 ### Variable declarations